-We initiated a social media campaign, EatSortWin, in the fall semester of 2018 to raise awareness of food waste and educate the community about composting.
+We initiated a social media campaign.
+EatSortWin, in the fall semester of 2018 to raise awareness. of food waste and educate the community about composting.
 This campaign was awarded the 2019 NACUFS Silver Award for Educational Outreach in Sustainability.
 We continue to reinforce and support this important message by hosting it annually, in addition to a follow-up educational campaign with a smaller scale, Choose 2 Reuse, every fall semester.
+Choose 2 Reuse was awarded a 2020 NACUFS Gold Award for Educational Outreach in Sustainability.